SEO: An Introductory Guide to the Universe within a Universe

 I’ll start with some truth-telling…

-So, what is SEO really, and what does it do?
+A guide for the new and fun-loving: What is SEO really, and what does it do?

 It’s best for you if they plonk your content at the populated end of the beach where all the people are, closest to the person who has asked the question.
 Because who can be bothered schlepping all the way down the endless coastline, trawling through increasingly obscure findings?
 Nobody got time for that – most people don’t look beyond the first page of search.
 The crabby little bots do that for every search phrase* and search word we enter into Google.